 Avoiding Common Mistakes After Receiving I-797C

-After receiving the I-797C Notice of Action, it is crucial to remain proactive and meticulously organized to avoid jeopardizing your immigration process.
-This official USCIS communication often contains important instructions, appointment dates, or requests for additional evidence, so ignoring the notice or missing deadlines can lead to application denials or delays.
-To navigate this stage effectively, consider the following best practices:
+After receiving the I-797C Notice of Action, it is essential to adopt a proactive and detail-oriented approach to safeguard your immigration process.
+This official USCIS communication serves as a critical checkpoint, often containing appointment notifications, requests for additional evidence, or important procedural instructions.
+Overlooking the notice or missing key deadlines can result in severe consequences, including application denials, processing delays, or even case closures.
+To effectively manage this phase, implement the following best practices:

 How to Handle Delays or Rescheduling